-- (i) Part-time employees shall be granted paid/sick leave credits on a pro-rated basis in accordance with hours worked. - (ii) Part-time employees who post into a temporary vacancy will accumulate paid/sick leave in accordance with the hours of the temporary position. - 19.06 An employee reporting absent shall do so to the Employer as soon as possible before the start of their shift in order that a replacement may be arranged for or duties redistributed.
+- (i) Part-time employees shall be granted paid leave credits on a pro-rated basis in accordance with hours worked. - (ii) Part-time employees who post into a temporary vacancy will accumulate paid leave in accordance with the hours of the temporary position. - 19.06 An employee reporting absent shall do so to the Employer as soon as possible before the start of their shift in order that a replacement may be arranged for or duties redistributed.
 Failing to do so, the employee shall be considered absent without leave. - 19.07 Subject to the above, an employee granted paid leave shall be paid, for regularly scheduled shifts absent due to illness or disability, medical/dental appointments, and illness in the immediate family requiring the employee's personal attention, and the number of hours thus paid shall be deducted from their accumulated paid leave credits up to the total amount of their available credits at the time the leave commenced.
-Employees may use paid leave or unpaid at their discretion until July 31st of each year after which the Employer may require the use of paid leave rather than unpaid leave. - 19.08 Employees who are off because of sickness or accident shall at the expiration of paid leave benefits, be continued on the payroll under the heading of leave of absence without pay for a period of not less than one (1) month.
+Employees may use paid leave or unpaid at their discretion until July 31st of each year after which the Employer may require the use of paid leave rather than unpaid leave.

+19.08 Employees who are off because of sickness or accident shall at the expiration of paid leave benefits, be continued on the payroll under the heading of leave of absence without pay for a period of not less than one (1) month plus an additional one (1) month for each additional three (3) years of service, or proportion thereof, beyond the first fiscal year of service.